3 ways you can use Power BI to access ERP data

 The downside of this approach is a lack of enterprise controls.
-Although the Dataset Certification, DataFlows, and semantic modelling features of Power BI are excellent and very useful, most organizations don’t use them or haven’t used them because of their newness.
-All of these features are designed for distribution, and so a common result of this approach is a large group of ungoverned analysts, creating chaos without having organizational blessing on analytical reports.
+Although the Dataset Certification, DataFlows, and semantic modeling features of Power BI are excellent and very useful, most organizations don’t use them or haven’t used them because of their newness.
+All of these features are designed for distribution.
+So, a common result of this approach is a large group of ungoverned analysts, creating chaos without having organizational blessing on analytical reports.
 Many organizations will have the “Gary report” or “Cindy view” for their data as a result of this approach.

 Option 3: Separate semantic layer

 Larger organizations start to adopt a nuanced approach as their maturity of Power BI usage increases.
-These organizations utilize their modelling tool (Azure Analysis Services, Power BI Premium, Power BI in Import mode) in order to define a more complex model decomposing ERP data, including detailed calculations for date-range roll-ups, and other key performance indicators.
+These organizations utilize their modeling tool (Azure Analysis Services, Power BI Premium, Power BI in Import mode) to define a more complex model decomposing ERP data, including detailed calculations for date-range roll-ups and other key performance indicators.

-This increased level of modelling oftentimes requires more computing power than can be provided out of the box by Power BI by default import mode.
+This increased level of modeling often requires more computing power than can be provided out of the box by Power BI by default import mode.

-The downside of this approach is increased management cost from an IT perspective.
-While the other options make use of cheaper features, this approach requires a large up-front and ongoing implementation and maintenance effort.
-Also, complexity for data dictionary considerations is required, since the aggregations and calculations commonly created in this view are increasingly different from those offered by default by an ERP.
+The downside of this approach is increased management costs from an IT perspective.
+While the other options make use of cheaper features, this approach requires a large up-front, ongoing implementation and maintenance effort.
+Also, complexity for data dictionary considerations is required since the aggregations and calculations commonly created in this view are increasingly different from those offered by default by an ERP.

 Best practices & conclusion